reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```
 This test method verifies the status returned by the HEAD method for a user.
 First, it prepares the user ID to be used in the request.
 Then, it executes the `getUserStatus()` method from the `UserSimpleHttpRequestHelper` class to fetch the status code for the specified user ID.
 Finally, it verifies that the obtained user status is equal to `HttpStatus.SC_OK` (200), indicating a successful request.

-### Executing HTTP `OPTIONS` Request to Find out Request Methods Allowed by Server
+### Executing a HTTP `OPTIONS` Request to Find out Request Methods Allowed by Server
-The HTTP `OPTION` method is a type of HTTP call that explains what are the options for a target resource such as API endpoint.
-We use 'HTTP' `OPTION` to find out HTTP methods supported by the server `https://reqres.in`.
+The HTTP `OPTION` method is a type of HTTP call that explains what are the options for a target resource such as an API endpoint.
+We can use `OPTION` to find out which HTTP methods are supported by the server.

 Here is command line example to execute it: